retransmit/prism/README.md

 Once the request is processed, the response needs to be published to the responseChannel mentioned in the request.
 Retransmit will pickup these responses, merge them, and pass them back to the caller.
 Retransmit will reconstruct an HTTP response from this information to send back to the client.

-Responses posted back to be in the format given below.
+Responses posted back must be in the format given below.

 ```typescript
 type RedisServiceResponse = {